petedavisdev/petedavis.dev/_notes/hygen.md

 This blog is made with VuePress, which like other Static Site Generators (SSG), builds your webpages from markdown (.md) files.

-You can start each .md file with frontmatter, a bit of yaml code that defines things like:
+You can start each .md file with frontmatter, a simple bit of code that defines things like:

  - title
+ - language
+ - description
+ - permalink
- -
+ - meta

 [https://www.hygen.io/quick-start](https://www.hygen.io/quick-start)
 ```